RichardIcecube/ASCII-Pokemon/README.md

 # ASCII-Pokemon
-A ASCII-based Pokemon game implemented for COM S 327: Advanced Programming Techniques.
+An ASCII-based Pokemon game implemented for COM S 327: Advanced Programming Techniques.
 This project was coded in and for Linux.
 Through development of this game, we were expected to accomplish a handful of tasks using techniques we dicussed during lectures. <br />
 Techniques we implemented included: <br />
 * Implementing Djikstra's Algorithm for the path-finding of the AI (depicted as the white letters on the map)